Overland Park was about to fire police chief when he decided to resign, officials say

 The city’s statement contradicts an interview Donchez gave to The Washington Post on Wednesday, which quoted him saying he resigned for personal reasons.
 He said that he was not forced to resign and that he left because of family matters, rather than because of Albers.

+City officials have yet to comment on whether Donchez and Luther got along.
+But tensions have built over the past year after four Overland Park police officers were placed on administrative leave.
+The Johnson County District Attorney’s Office has said it is investigating criminal allegations involving a police nonprofit where three of the officers served as directors.

-Donchez’s tenure unraveled during a “heated exchange” at the Overland Park City Council meeting where he spoke with Albers, the city said.
+But ultimately, Donchez’s tenure unraveled during a “heated exchange” at the Overland Park City Council meeting where he spoke with Albers, the city said.
 Her 17-year-old son John had a mental health crisis when he was fatally shot by an officer on Jan.
 20, 2018.

 Activists called for the removal of Donchez following the teen’s death.